Stock Trading BotsApril 23, 202616 min read

 The Alpaca question

-A word on Alpaca specifically, because it is the most common retail destination for stock automation in 2026.
+A word on Alpaca specifically, because it is the most common retail destination for a stock trading bot in 2026.

 Alpaca is solid.
 Commission-free on US stocks and ETFs.
-Paper accounts are real.
-API is clean.
+Paper accounts are real and mirror live fill mechanics.
+API is purpose-built for programmatic trading, not bolted onto a legacy terminal.
 Integration with TradingView via webhook is well-documented.
-Fractional shares work.
+Fractional shares work natively.
 This is the retail stock API the industry needed, and they shipped it.

-The caveats: Alpaca is US-focused.
-Non-US residents have limited access depending on country.
+The caveats: Alpaca is US-only, international clients cannot open accounts (look at Capital.com for CFDs and FX if you are outside the US).
+Options support is basic and there is no native futures, so multi-leg strategies want IBKR or Tradestation.
 Order routing is "smart order routing", fine for typical retail volumes, but do not expect institutional-grade execution on thinly-traded names.
-For our own stock strategies we use Alpaca as the default, and SignalPipe handles the state management around it.
+Fractional shares are market-order-only and regular-hours-only.
+For our own stock strategies we use Alpaca as the default, and signal pipe handles the state management around it.
+Full architecture in the Alpaca webhook trading bot guide.

 Real customer perspective